Bill Lee (Tennessee politician)

-Lee's official biography says he is focused as governor on education, economic development, and public safety.
-In his first budget proposal, Lee outlined plans for K-12 education, mental health, criminal justice, rural economic development, and health care.
-Lee's early executive orders included an order requiring all state executive departments to report rural impact and recommendations for improvement and three regarding ethics and transparency.

-Lee identifies as a social conservative.
-He signed bills that ban abortion in Tennessee, mask mandates, and ranked-choice voting, allow permitless carry, create a school voucher program, and increase penalties for protest-related offenses.
-Lee signed Tennessee's "bathroom bill," a bill that continues taxpayer funding of adoption agencies that exclude LGBT people, and Tennessee Senate Bill 3, which bans public drag performances.
+In 2017, Lee described himself as a social conservative.
+As governor, he has signed bills to ban mask mandates and ranked-choice voting; implemented one of the country's strictest abortion bans; allowed guns to be carried without a permit; created school voucher programs; and increased penalties for protest-related offenses.
+Lee signed Tennessee's "bathroom bill"; a bill that assures continued taxpayer funding of faith-based adoption agencies that exclude LGBT people for religious reasons; and the Adult Entertainment Act, which banned drag shows in public.

 Early life and career

 William Byron Lee was born on October 9, 1959.
 He was raised on his family's 1000 acre cattle farm started by his grandparents in Franklin, Tennessee, the Triple L Ranch; the family raises Hereford cattle.
 Lee is a seventh-generation Tennessean.

 After graduating from Franklin High School in his hometown, Lee entered Auburn University in 1977 and graduated in 1981 with a bachelor's degree in mechanical engineering.
 In college, Lee was a member of the Kappa Alpha Order, a fraternity known at the time for its use of Confederate imagery, and a photo printed in the university's 1980 yearbook shows Lee in a Confederate military uniform at the fraternity's "Old South" party.
 In 2019, after his attendance came to light, Lee expressed regret for his participation: "I never intentionally acted in an insensitive way, but with the benefit of hindsight, I can see that participating in that was insensitive and I've come to regret it."

 Lee was named president and CEO of his family's home services and construction company, Lee Company, holding the position from 1992 until 2016.
 He briefly served as chairman.